SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/02-IntelliJ -IDEA-Debugger.md

 - Debugging **multithreaded programs**
 - And many more…

 [/slide]

 [slide hideTitle]

-# Starting a process of debugging
+# Starting a Process of Debugging

+Starting a session using the debugger is similar to the program in normal mode.

+Since the debugger logic is encapsulated behind the scenes, you do not have to configure anything specific.

 - Starting a process under the IntelliJ debugger
 - Attaching to an already running process
-    - Without a solution loaded you can still debug
+    - without a solution loaded you can still debug
-    - Useful when solution isn't readily available
+    - useful when solution isn't readily available
     - **Ctrl + Alt + F5**

 [image assetsSrc="debugging-techniques-example(1).png" /]